 Tutors also provide the moral foundation for the College day, helping to instil the College’s Christian ethos and enabling students to grow in character.
 They do this through tutor reflections, which explore the themes of the week’s assemblies.
 These reflections encourage students to reflect on a Bible passage, and questions arising from said passage.

 Leading Lower School (Year 7-9), Upper School (Year 10-11) and Sixth Form respectively is a senior member of staff as respective Head of School, who are each supported by a team of Pastoral Leads.
 The Heads of School and their teams are responsible for students’ academic progress, and ensuring that student conduct and standards are exemplary.
 They also support students in helping shape them to become leaders in our society and thus ensure that they grow in character both inside and outside the classroom.
 After the tutor, Pastoral Leads and Heads of School are the next point of contact should there be concerns.
 The Heads of School are key to Emmanuel’s holistic care vision, since they are responsible for both academic progress and pastoral care.
-The Head of Lower School is Mr Steer, Upper School Mr Ridley and Sixth Form Mr Sims.
+The Head of Lower School is Mr Steer, Upper School Mr Ridley and Sixth Form Mr Lloyd.

 In Sixth Form, an extra layer of support is provided through academic tutors.
 Each student is allocated a member of staff as an academic tutor who is there to help guide students through the various crucial steps as they apply to university and prepare for life beyond College.

 Some students need a different kind of support, because of various challenging situations they face, which could be health related, but could also involve other issues that affect a student’s wellbeing.
 Students who need more support in this way are referred to the Student Welfare Team.
-Mrs Scott, Head of Student Welfare, leads this team, aided by Student Welfare Officers.
+Mrs Scott, Assistant Vice Principal: Student Support, leads this team, aided by Student Welfare Officers.
 The Student Welfare team is focused on providing tailored provision that aims to ensure that a student’s academic progress and character development is not hindered by concerns that could otherwise have a detrimental effect on their well-being and time in College.
 Mrs Scott is also the Deputy Designated Safeguarding Lead, and teacher responsible for Looked After Students.

 Leading the Lower, Upper and Sixth Form team, the Student Welfare and IL team is Mr Ogborn, Vice Principal (Students).
 Mr Ogborn is also the Designated Safeguarding Lead.